fourls/python-cheatsheet/readme.md

 Variables can 'have' functions and variables inside them, which can be accessed with `.` after the variable name.

-In VSCode you can often look at the functions available through pressing `CTRL-Space`.
+In VSCode you can often look at the functions available through pressing `CTRL-Space` once you have typed the `.`

 ```python
 my_string = "hey there!"